bcnzer/liftcodeplay/content/talks.md

 +++
 The following are all my upcoming and completed talks.

+# 2023
+**15 April** – Wellington, NZ (Code Camp Wellington).
+[Lock note: Belonging (45 minute talk)](https://www.codecampwellington.nz/).
+Summary: Its a core, ancient need and it can be seen everywhere, such as in The Mandalorian, how we induct new staff and in the various elements and rituals that make for high performing teams.
+We'll explore this together

 # 2021
 **08 April** – Tawa, NZ (Software Engineering North Wellington & Porirua).
-Kids, Coding and You: How to get involved (45 minute talk)](https://www.meetup.com/en-AU/software-engineering-north-wellington-porirua/events/276511827/)
+[Kids, Coding and You: How to get involved (45 minute talk)](https://www.meetup.com/en-AU/software-engineering-north-wellington-porirua/events/276511827/)

 # 2020